Have you been thinking of starting a new business? Now’s a great time to do it! Here’s a quick guide on how you can use the cloud to help.

-- Accounting in the cloud- we use and love Xero for our accounting needs.
-It’s a great product that is completely in the cloud and integrates well with other cloud-based apps.
+- Accounting – we use Xero and QBO for our accounting needs.
+They are both great products that are completely in the cloud and integrate well with other cloud-based apps.

-- Dropbox/Google Sheets– these are good apps (and there are other ones that are similar too) that can be used to share documents, pictures and other information to be shared and collaborated on with the team.
+- Collaboration – Google Drive is a good app (and there are other ones that are similar too) that can be used to share documents, pictures and other information to be shared and collaborated on with the team.

 - Payroll – There are some great cloud-based payroll providers.
-The one we use and recommend is Gusto as we especially like how it integrates with Xero.
+The one we use and recommend is Gusto as we especially like how it integrates with Xero & QBO.